-Actuarial Methods and Assumptions Actuarial cost method Entry age normal Amortization method Level percentage of pay, open over 30 years Actuarial asset valuation method Five-year smoothed method Discount rate 7.75 percent Mortality assumptions N/A Annual rate of growth of salaries before merit or productivity (also known as general wage increase [GWI], percent) NA Annual rate of growth of salaries, all inclusive (percent) 5.85 percent Annual rate of growth of consumer prices (percent) 3.0 percent
+Actuarial cost method Entry age normal

+Amortization method Level percentage of pay, open over 30 years

+Actuarial asset valuation method Five-year smoothed method

+Discount rate 7.75 percent

+Mortality assumptions N/A

+Annual rate of growth of salaries before merit NA

+or productivity (also known as general wage

+increase [GWI], percent)

+Annual rate of growth of salaries, all inclusive 5.85 percent

+(percent) I I I I I I I I I I I I I I I I I I I

+2.0

+Annual rate of growth of consumer prices 3.0 percent

+(percent)

 Benefits Conditions for normal retirement For regular class members: age 62 if vested (six years of service); any age with 30 years of service.
 For special risk class: age 55 with six years of service; any age with 25 years of special risk service.
 Conditions for early retirement A member must be vested and be within 20 years of his or her normal retirement age.
 Calculation of average final salary Simple average of five highest years if hired before July 1, 2011, and eight years if hired after that.
-Replacement rate with 30 years of service: At normal retirement age 48 percent at age 62 At early retirement age A reduction of 5 percent for each year below the normal retirement age applies.
+Depleter of anti- Replacement rate with 50 years of service: At normal retirement age 48 percent at age 62 At early retirement age A reduction of 5 percent for each year below the normal retirement age applies.
 Cost-of-living adjustment For current retirees, a flat 3 percent.
 For active members, only that part of the pension earned before July 1, 2011, will enjoy an adjustment, and new members will not have an adjustment.
 Vesting requirement Five years if hired before July 1, 2011; eight years if hired after that.